Last updated on March 7th, 2023 at 05:15 pm

 However, when it comes to squatting with long legs, you’re going to face certain issues, and keeping your back straight (neutral spine) is going to prove very difficult.

 In fact, most long-legged squatters have extreme difficulty in not excessively leaning forward.

 So, in effect, their body almost takes on a hip-hinge, deadlift-type stance as they lower themselves into the squat.

-And this usually means that you’ll feel squats in other muscle groups, and often not the intended ones.
+And this usually means that you’ll feel squats more in certain muscle groups, such as your hamstrings.

 Unfortunately, if you have a short torso to add to your long legs, then you’ll always have some type of forward lean when you squat.